jonathanatuscpsu/OpenSourcePackages/index.md

 ## Why These Projects Matter

 In the real world, data is rarely simple.
-Many datasets include a mix of numbers, categories, rankings, repeated measurements, and other complex information.
-That makes analysis more challenging, but also more interesting and impactful.
+Many datasets include a mix of numbers, categories, rankings, repeated measurements, and other complex forms of information.
+This makes analysis more challenging, but also more interesting and impactful.

 These projects focus on building practical open-source tools that help people:

-- discover useful patterns in complex data,
+- discover meaningful patterns in complex data,
 - make better data-informed decisions,
 - improve predictions and insights, and
 - turn advanced analytics ideas into tools that people can actually use.

-## Why Undergraduate Students Should Get Involved
+## Why Students Should Get Involved

-These projects are a great opportunity for undergraduate students to learn by doing.
+These projects provide a great opportunity for undergraduate and graduate students to learn by doing.
 You can build valuable skills that are useful for internships, research, graduate school, and future careers.

 By joining these projects, students can gain experience in: